 The Bachelor of Nursing Pacific is a three year, Level 7 programme.
 It is a combination of theory (delivered in classroom-based sessions at the Porirua campus) and supported clinical experience (practical/hands-on work, undertaken in a variety of community and hospital settings).

-Year One (Level 5): The first year of study has a health focus and students are supported to become student nurses by gaining knowledge of nursing theory and research, nursing practice, bio-science, te Tiriti o Waitangi, communications, social determinants of health, life span development and Pacific heritage.
+Year One (Level 5): The first year of study has a wellness focus and students are supported to become student nurses by gaining knowledge of nursing theory and research, nursing practice, bio-science, te Tiriti o Waitangi, communications, social determinants of health, life span development and Pacific heritage.
 Students are taught in simulated settings and in class, with short periods of clinical practice during the year.

 Year Three (Level 7): Practice and theory knowledge is consolidated in preparation for practice.
 In the first semester, students focus on nursing practice in acute settings, bio-nursing, Pacific community development and public health/health promotion.
-In the second semester, students complete a leadership course, have an extended period in clinical practice, and prepare for Nursing Council State Final Examinations and RN (registered nurse) practice.
+In the second semester, students complete a leadership course, have an extended period in clinical practice and prepare for Nursing Council State Final Examinations and RN (registered nurse) practice.

 On successful completion of this programme, graduates receive the Bachelor of Nursing Pacific, are eligible to sit the Nursing Council State Finals, and can apply to enrol in postgraduate programmes of study.

 University Entrance, or equivalent academic/work experience; evidence of suitability based on an interview, health screening, safety check, referee reports

 The interview determines the applicant's preparedness for study, ability to meet the Health Practitioners Competence Assurance Act 2003 (if applicable) and any registration board requirements in terms of being fit for registration.
 Applicants must be able to demonstrate the following qualities:

 - understanding of, and capability to work in the professional health and social services sector